If your rose bushes have clusters of little pink or green bugs, there’s a good chance you have an infestation of rose aphids.

 10. Natural Predators

-To control aphid populations organically, introduce some of their natural predators to your garden.
+Introduce natural predators to your garden to help control aphid populations organically.
 Ladybugs, green lacewings, and hoverflies all feed on aphids.

-You can also buy some of these beneficial insects online or at a garden center and release them near the infested roses.
+You can also buy many beneficial insects online or at a garden center and release them near the infested roses.

-Encourage these good bugs to stick around by avoiding broad-spectrum pesticides that kill them along with the aphids.
+Encourage these good bugs to stick around by avoiding broad-spectrum pesticides that kill them and the aphids.

-A diverse garden with native plants is most likely to attract and sustain a healthy community of natural pest controllers.
+A diverse garden with native plants will most likely attract and sustain a healthy community of natural pest controllers.

 11. Repellent Plants